mimecorg/bc-css-framework/README.md

 ```

 Note that `:focus-visible` is not widely supported yet and may need to be polyfilled.

+The `focus-ring-inset` mixin specifies that the focus ring should be visible within the element instead of around it.

 The `visually-hidden` mixin hides an element from the screen, making it only visible to **screen readers**.
 The `visually-hidden-focusable` mixin makes the element visible when it's focused, which is useful for creating accessible skip links.
 These mixins can be used for creating utility components: